- > Update iOS

 - > Turn down the graphics

 iPhones do get slower with age - especially when there's a shiny new model out and you're wondering how to justify treating yourself.
-The cause is often caused by a lot of junk files and less free space, outdated software and stuff running in the background that doesn't need to be.
+The cause is often caused by a lot of junk files and not enough free space, as well as outdated software and stuff running in the background that doesn't need to be.
 So before splashing out on a new device, check out our tips on speeding up your iPhone.

-Check whether your iPhone is up to date by heading to Settings > General > Software update.
+To check whether your iPhone is up to date, head to Settings > General > Software update.
 If you're not sure how to get it up to date, check out our complete guide to updating iOS.

-A common first piece of advice is to close down unused apps - and if it comforts you to do so, double-click the Home button (or swipe up on an X-series iPhone or 2018 iPad Pro) and swipe upwards on non-essential apps to close them.
+A common first piece of advice is to close down unused apps - and if it comforts you to do so, double-press the Home button (or swipe up from the bottom of a Home button free iPhone X-series or later, or 2018 iPad Pro) and swipe upwards on non-essential apps to close them.
 But this strategy has long been debunked, by Daring Fireball, Apple itself, and many others.

 You shouldn't have to do this very often, but when you do it'll clear out the memory and can often fix unruly apps.
 The occasional power cycle helps keep iOS ticking over.